 - If you skip menstrual cycles, note how often this occurs.

 - If you took home pregnancy tests, mark the date you first got a positive pregnancy test.

 - Most importantly, write down the first day of your last menstrual period.

 - If you were taking hormonal birth control, note when you stopped.

-- If you had infertility problems or treatment.
+- Keep a record of infertility problems or treatments.
 (Presumably, if you were managed for infertility, your due date should be very accurate.)

 2. Bring your partner.